 - Tomato paste: Tomato paste is concentrated tomato sauce which adds depth of flavor to our bolognese.

-- Cheese: Cheddar and parmesan cheeses were used here for a subtle and salty flavor, you could substitute the cheddar with any other mild cheese such as edam or polvorone.
+- Cheese: Cheddar and parmesan cheeses were used here for a subtle and salty flavor.
+You could substitute the cheddar with any other mild cheese such as edam or polvorone.
 If you choose not use parmesan, it’s recommended adding 1 further teaspoon sea salt to make up for the lack of saltiness the parmesan adds.

 - Garlic & Rosemary: Minced garlic and finely chopped rosemary add depth of flavor and additional savoriness to our béchamel, if you don’t like one or both, feel free to omit.